hotkit/pgasio/include/pgasio/README.md

 ## [`network.hpp`](./network.hpp#L9)

-Information about part of a reply from Postgres, a message/packet, is returned by the `packet_header` function.
+Information about part of a reply from Postgres, a message, is returned by the `message_header` function.
 The returned `header` structure can be used to fetch a new `std::vector` of byte values for the body which can then be decoded by a `decoder` instance.
 The [message formats are described in the Postgres documentation](https://www.postgresql.org/docs/current/static/protocol-message-formats.html).

 A `decoder` takes a view of some memory so can be used with most memory allocation strategies: